 - Alarm: The first reaction to stress recognizes there’s a danger and prepares to deal with the threat.
 The hypothalamic-pituitary-adrenal (HPA) axis and the autonomic nervous system are activated.
 Primary stress hormones cortisol, adrenaline, and non-adrenaline are released

-- Resistance: Homeostasis begins restoring balance and a period of recovery for repair and renewal takes place.
-Stress hormones may return to normal, but there may be reduced defenses and adaptive energy left.
+- Resistance: Homeostasis begins restoring balance and recovery so that the repair and renewal processes are activated.
+Stress hormones may return to normal, but they won’t be at 100%.

-- Exhaustion: At this phase, the stress has continued for some time.
+- Exhaustion: At this phase, the amount of time the body has been stressed is ticking.
 The body’s ability to resist is lost because its adaption energy supply is gone.
 This is often referred to as overload, burnout, adrenal fatigue, maladaptation, or dysfunction.

 The Impacts of Chronic Fear